About the TTFA

 There is now the Professional Football league, the FA Trophy, national Super League and regional amateur leagues, youth leagues, and the secondary schools league.
 The 1990’s also saw the ascendance of Trinidad and Tobago to a position of dominance (shared with Jamaica) in Caribbean football, and an ever-increasing number of local players finding positions in clubs in Europe and North America.

 A new constitution was adopted in 2015 and can be seen here.
-With the election of David John Williams as the new President elect on November 29th, 2015, three new Vice Presidents were also elected and they are Ewing Davis, Joanne Salazar and Allan Warner
+With the election of David John Williams as the new President elect on November 29th, 2015, three new Vice Presidents were also elected and they are Ewing Davis and Joanne Salazar.

 The TTFA is responsible for all regulatory aspects of the game of football in Trinidad and Tobago.
 The Activities of the TTFA are several and varies across the board.
 It includes the following: